stachyris/ShoAlb_Ref_Genome/README.md

 # *Sholicola albiventris* Reference Genome

 ## Overview
-This repo contains scripts and pipeline for the Reference genome assembly for the Whie-bellied Sholakili *Sholicola albiventris*, an endemic vulnerable species from the Western Ghats of India.
+This repo contains scripts and pipeline for the Reference genome assembly for the White-bellied Sholakili *Sholicola albiventris*, an endemic vulnerable species from the Western Ghats of India.
 Assembly has numerous steps and each of them are numbered and can be found in respective subdirectories.

 ## Repo Structure